celo-org/Proof-of-Ship/1/Intel.md

 ### 1st Month Goals

- - Identify and integrate a tool that fetches all available staking pools on Celo.
+ - Identify and integrate a tool to retrieve all available staking pools on Celo.

  - Develop a mechanism to evaluate and select the most profitable staking pool.